jfields7/primitive-solver/README.md

-Real mb;        // Baryon mass, should be fixed by the EOS Real max_n;     // Maximum number density, should be fixed by the EOS Real min_n;     // Minimum number density, should be fixed by the EOS Real max_e;     // Maximum energy density, should be fixed by the EOS (WARNING: SUBJECT TO CHANGE) Real min_e;     // Minimum energy density, should be fixed by the EOS (WARNING: SUBJECT TO CHANGE)
+Real mb;        // Baryon mass, should be fixed by the EOS Real max_n;     // Maximum number density, should be fixed by the EOS Real min_n;     // Minimum number density, should be fixed by the EOS Real max_T;     // Maximum temperature, should be fixed by the EOS Real min_T;     // Minimum temperature, should be fixed by the EOS
 ```

 The protected variables are all provided by the `EOSPolicyInterface` class, so the easiest way to make a new EOS policy is to inherit from it: